-Oh who are we kidding?
-Like I’m gonna wait forty eight hours on anything.
-I didn’t even let my own kids wait til their due dates.
+Oh, who are we kidding?
+Like I’m gonna wait 48 hours on anything.
+I didn’t even let my own kids wait until their due dates.
 I have the patience of a hyperactive gnat on sugar.

-So the next day go ahead and take that out (unless you want to follow the original instructions and not be rebel with me, whatever cranks yer tractor).
+So the next day, go ahead and take out your strawberry candy mixture (unless you want to follow the original instructions and not be a rebel with me, whatever cranks yer tractor).

-Now do that a whole bunch more times..
+Now add the a whole bunch more times.

 Seal that and move them around to give them a good coating.